sandhyaparna/Data-Science/Regression.md

 Regression is a method of modelling a target value based on independent predictors.

 ### Gradient Descent Algorithm
+A gradient measures how much the output of a function changes if you change the inputs a little bit <br/>
 Gradient descent is an optimization algorithm that finds the optimal weights (a,b) (Equation: Y=a+bX) that reduces prediction error i.e difference between actual and predicted values.
 Steps:
 1. Initialize the weights(a & b) with random values and calculate Error (SSE)
 2. Calculate the gradient i.e. change in SSE when the weights (a & b) are changed by a very small value from their original randomly initialized value.
 This helps us move the values of a & b in the direction in which SSE is minimized.